Mattlister/FilmDBMain/README.md

 ### Testing

-* I tested the website half way through the project on Mozilla Firefox, Google Chrome and Safari.
-I was always using Google Chrome and found no issues when using this browser.
-The website worked to the normal standard on Mozilla Firefox as well.
-So far, So good.
-But, On Apple's Safari browser, there were bugs displayed.
-The images when hovered over as you'll see will flip and they'll be a grdient background with both a Location and Information button on the back.
+* I tested the website at different points through the project on Mozilla Firefox, Google Chrome and Safari.
+I was always using Google Chrome and found no issues when using these browsers.
-  When testing in Safari, the image flipped and stayed as the image but a mirrored version.
-When the buttons did show, it flipped the image back to the originally and there was no maps or modals appearing.
-These are bugs I need to look into but this is a junction I came to mid project.

 * Now working safari issue by using the AutoPrefixer software.
 No more pausing issues on Safari.